Pant/nextcloudpi-readthedocs/FAQ.md

 Yes, it can be done following [this guide](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bootmodes/msd.md)

-### My ISP doesn't allow me to open ports 80 and/or 443
+### What if my ISP doesn't allow me to open ports 80 and/or 443?

 You can change the port in the apache virtual host files ( in `/etc/apache2/sites-available` ), but the Let's Encrypt authentication process won't work for you.

-### How to set up Let's Encrypt with blocked ports?
+### How do I set up Let's Encrypt with blocked ports?

  - If you only have port 443 available, you can use the following workaround: copy that code and after that try again from the web interface or `nextcloudpi-config`